helenaferdy/helenaferdy.github.io/_posts/2024-11-16-ise-trustsec.md

 ## Testing TrustSec

-Here we have devices all in the same subnet, where .100 with SGT_X can access .101 with SGT_Y just fine, but not able to access .102 with SGT_Z
+Here we have devices all in the same subnet, where .100 with SGT_X can access .101 with SGT_Y just fine, but not to .102 with SGT_Z

 ![x](/static/2024-11-16-ise-trustsec/20.png)